bareos/bareos/docs/manuals/source/DeveloperGuide/mempool.rst

 you know the memory size needed and the memory will be used for short periods of time – that is it would not be appropriate to use statically allocated memory.
 An example might be to obtain a large memory buffer for reading and writing files.
-When **SmartAlloc** is enabled, the memory obtained by malloc() will automatically be checked for buffer overwrite (overflow) during the free() call, and all malloc’ed memory that is not released prior to termination of the program will be reported as Orphaned memory.

 Pooled and Non-pooled Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~